 The Board has four committees, being the Audit Committee, the Corporate Governance, Compensation and Nomination Committee, the Health and Safety Committee and the Sustainability and ESG Committee.
-Additional information regarding the responsibilities of these committees will be contained in the Company's information circular for its annual meeting of Shareholders to be held on May 4, 2021.
+Additional information regarding the responsibilities of these committees will be contained in the Company's information circular for its annual meeting of Shareholders to be held on May 3, 2021.

-As of the date of this AIF, the directors and executive officers of the Company beneficially own, or control or direct, directly or indirectly, 477,107 Shares, representing less than one percent of the issued and outstanding Common Shares (not including any Common Shares issuable pursuant to the exercise of the issued and outstanding stock options, DSUs, PSUs or RSUs).
+As of the date of this AIF, the directors and executive officers of the Company beneficially own, or control or direct, directly or indirectly, 879,302 Common Shares representing less than one percent of the issued and outstanding Common Shares (not including any Common Shares issuable pursuant to the exercise of the outstanding stock options, DSUs, PSUs or RSUs).